Hokishe Sema

 Hokishe Sema (6 March 1921 – 31 January 2007) was an Indian politician who served as the third Chief Minister of Nagaland and the fourth Governor of Himachal Pradesh.
-He was also a member of the drafting committee of Naga People's Convention.
+He was also a member of the drafting committee of the Naga People's Convention.

 Early life

 Sema was born on 6 March 1921 in the Sütemi village in the erstwhile Naga Hills District (present-day Zünheboto District of Nagaland).
 He studied in Mokokchung Government School before proceeding to Serampore College and St Anthony's College in Shillong.
 He joined government service in the 1950s as a school inspector, later serving as an assistant commissioner of the then Naga Hills district of undivided Assam.

 Political career

-In the late 1950s, he became a member of the drafting committee of Naga People's Convention.
+In the late 1950s, he became a member of the drafting committee of the Naga People's Convention.
 A sixteen-point agreement signed with the Government of India on the basis of this Convention led to the formation of the separate state of Nagaland in 1960.
 Sema became a member of the interim body of the new state government in 1961.

-In 1964, Sema was elected unchallenged to the first legislative assembly of the newly-formed Nagaland state from Akuluto constituency.
+In 1964, Sema was elected unopposed to the first legislative assembly of the newly-formed Nagaland state from the Akuluto constituency.
 He served as the cabinet minister in the state governments headed by P. Shilu Ao and T. N. Angami.

 In 1967, Sema was one of the two politicians inducted to the Home Mission Board of the Nagaland Baptist Church Church Council when it was reconstituted.